atSteini/LedThing/README.md

 # LedThing
-This a project with some Leds.
+This a project with some Leds 💡.
 3D-Files can be found [here](3D-Files).

-## Code
+## 💾 Code
 The Project was made using the PlatformIO Plugin in VSCode.
 Used Board: ESP32-DevKit V1 Built using the FastLED Library.